VLAD AND ME: Conversations with the Soul About Reincarnation and Other Inconveniences

 Two souls.
 And their journey through two lives.

 Is it for good, is it for ill?

 Is it male or female?

-James McCaughey seeks out communication with his own soul, is hunted down by someone else’s – looking for the ultimate explanation of the soul’s course through time.
+James seeks out communication with his own soul and is hunted down by Vladimir Putin’s – as he looks for the explanation of the soul’s course through time.